 ABI can sometimes be a traumatic brain injury, meaning a brain injury as a result to some kind of physical blow to the head.
 However, this is not the case for all ABI, though there can be similarities in symptoms.
 Services to treat each type are available with customized options for all sources of brain injury and their various symptom manifestations.

-At Medway, we understand the often-complicated issues associated with ABI.
+As the best Senior Home Health Care caregiver in Toronto, Wedway HealthCare understands the often-complicated issues associated with ABI.
 Along with mobility issues, speech impairments and mental changes there are also often behavioral problems that can make care very difficult.
 ABI sufferers may find themselves forgetting people’s names and face, feeling overwhelmed by confused emotions and this can lead to anger and lashing out.

 This can be especially difficult for loved ones who see that their family member, while physically healthy, is not acting as they once did.
 Medway Personal Support Workers (PSW) are trained to deal with these issues to make things easier on the patient and those around them.
 Having a trained caregiver to perform ABI services can greatly reduce the burden on everyone.